Piracy has been smacking the industry over the head with a baseball bat since the early 2000’s.

 You can argue about this point all day, and say “BUT

 You’re not wrong for thinking that.
 But here’s the thing:

 The same is true for Funimation and other anime streaming services as well.

 Piracy on the other hand gives you everything upfront.
 It’s like an “all you can eat” buffet, but without the price tag.

 When a new series stars airing, you can watch it on-demand.
-Without any restrictions for which country you’re viewing each anime from.
+Without any restrictions for which country you’re viewing each

 That’s a major hurdle, and that’s why it’s a good thing.
 Regardless of the politics.